hs105/awesome-opencv-scripts/README.md

 This is a collection of OpenCV scripts.
 Hope you will find them useful to your projects!

-## Cropping by selecting a rectangle area in an opened image.
-See "cropping.py".

 ## Template Matching

 So we have an image like this